krystofl/krystofl.github.io/about.md

 “An inconvenience is only an adventure wrongly considered;<br/>
 an adventure is an inconvenience rightly considered."

-And so life is full of adventure - on the road, in love, in business... the whole world is filled with open doors, and all one needs to do is keep their eyes open, find a door, and step boldly through.
+And so life is full of adventure - on the road, in business, in love... the whole world is filled with open doors, and all one needs to do is keep their eyes open, find a door, and step boldly through.